datastax/cassandra-data-apis/graphql/README.md

 `TableQuery` and `TableMutation` types to handle queries and mutations for those new tables.

+### API Naming Convention

+The default naming convention converts CQL (tables and columns) names to `lowerCamelCase` for GraphQL fields and `UpperCameCase` for GraphQL types.
+If the naming convention rules result in a naming conflict then a number is added as a suffix e.g. `someExistingColumn` --> `someExistingColumn2`.
+If a naming conflict is not resolved within the maximum suffix value of `999` it will result in a error.

 ### Using the API

-Using the schema has been created in the previous you start adding and querying values.
+Building on the `books` schema created in previous steps this section will show you how to add and query books.
 Navigate to your keyspace inside the playground by going to http://localhost:8080/graphql/library and start adding some entries.

 #### Insert Books